simonroope/blockchain-developer-bootcamp-final-project/README.md

 Deploy the smart contracts to the local testnet: `truffle migrate --network develop`

+Run Truffle tests in main directory: `truffle test --network develop`  BondMarket.js conducts 14 unit tests.

-In the file that creates the Dai contract instance change the address that references the Dai contract to be the locally deployed Dai address.
+The frontend must access the locally deployed Dai contract.
+In the Javascript file that creates the Dai contract instance change the address that references the Dai contract to be the locally deployed Dai address.
 * In `localproject/client/src/hooks/useCToken.js line 18` change
-`const daiAddress = '0x918Fd7cc2F6B6528B443B8C3ffAeF025551f3eb3';`
+`const daiAddress = '0xdCF691A9A6f6b4141f8a9780F322BB5A4f0f6192';`
+to
-to `const daiAddress = '0x?????????
+`const daiAddress = '0x?????????
 Local Dai Address ????????????';`

-Run Truffle tests in main directory: `truffle test --network develop`  BondMarket.js conducts 14 unit tests.

 Launch the user interface via port: 3000 by running the following command `npm run start` in the client subfolder of the root directory.